hesamsheikh/hesamsheikh.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: A Taste of my Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: My projects are usually shared in depth in my blog posts. (see blog section) However, I have included some of them here, briefly.
 nav: true
 nav_order: 3
-display_categories: [work, fun]
+display_categories: [LLM, Research, ML]
 horizontal: false
 ---